New Year's Concert

 Floral Decorations by Vienna Parks and Gardens

-When Riccardo Muti raises his baton for the New Year's Concert on January 1, 2025, it will mark the third time that he has conducted this prestigious concert.
+When Yannick Nézet-Séguin raises his baton for the New Year's Concert on January 1, 2026, it will mark the third time that he has conducted this prestigious concert.
 The partnership between the Vienna Philharmonic and the Vienna City Gardens for the floral arrangements throughout the Golden Hall of the Vienna Musikverein, has been in place since 2015.

 Once again this year, to the delight of television viewers around the world, the Vienna City Gardens, along with the Austrian gardeners and florists, will produce the arrangements which light up the Golden Hall in a resplendent sea of blossoming floral color.